paduathiago/Data-Science-Applied-to-Soccer/README.md

-# data-science-applied-to-soccer
-Data Science applied to soccer
+# Data Science applied to soccer
+This repository contains a series of activities involving many key metrics and measures used in data driven analysis in soccer.

+## VAEP, XG, Player stats and analysys